The Fife Pilgrim Way is a new long distance walking route that brings the northern and southern edges of Fife together.

 Starting your adventure on the Fife Pilgrim Way

-When the path officially opens later in 2018, walkers can choose to begin their adventure through time from one of two stunning locations on the shores of the Firth of Forth.
+When the path officially opens in mid-2019, walkers can choose to begin their adventure through time from one of two stunning locations on the shores of the Firth of Forth.

 The choice between the beautiful coastal village of Culross or the equally pretty North Queensferry will be a tough choice to make but no matter where you begin, you will be sure to have a memorable experience.